Price Differentiation for Communication Networks: System Model

-The interaction between the SP and users can be characterized as a two-stage Stackelberg model shown in Fig.~\ref{fig:model}.
+The interaction between the service provider and users can be characterized as a two-stage Stackelberg model shown in Fig.~\ref{fig:model}.

-The SP publishes the pricing scheme in Stage~1, and users respond with their demands in Stage~2.
+The service provider publishes the pricing scheme in Stage~1, and users respond with their demands in Stage~2.
 The users want to maximize their surpluses by optimizing their demands according to the pricing scheme.
-The SP wants to maximize its revenue by setting the right pricing scheme to induce desirable demands from users.
-Since the SP has a limited total resource, he must guarantee that the total demand from users is no larger than what he can supply.
+The service provider wants to maximize its revenue by setting the right pricing scheme to induce desirable demands from users.
+Since the service provider has a limited total resource, it must guarantee that the total demand from users is no larger than what it can supply.

-The details of pricing schemes depend on the information structure of the SP.
-Under complete information, since the SP can distinguish different groups of users, he announces the pricing and the admission control decisions to different groups of users.
-It can choose from the complete price differentiation scheme, the single price scheme, and the partial price differentiation scheme to realize desired trade-off between implementational complexity and total revenue.
+The details of pricing schemes depend on the information structure of the service provider.
+Under complete information, since the service provider can distinguish different groups of users, it announces the pricing and the admission control decisions to different groups of users.
+It can choose from the complete price differentiation scheme, the single pricing scheme, and the partial price differentiation scheme to realize a desired trade-off between the implementational complexity and the total revenue.
 Under incomplete information, it publishes a common price \emph{menu} to all users, and allow users to freely choose a particular price option in this menu.
 All these pricing schemes will be discussed one by one in the following sections.

 Note that it is possible for a user to achieve an ``arbitrage'' by splitting into several smaller users, each of which requests a small amount of resource and enjoys a lower unit price.
 Fortunately, preventing arbitrage of services is often easier and less costly than that of goods \cite{pashigian1995price}.
 For example, we can often uniquely identify a user through its MAC address.
 Full discussion of arbitrage prevention, however, is beyond the scope of this paper.